MatthijsKamstra/haxejs/haxejs/index.md

 ## Small Footprint

-**Haxe JS** relies on a small 8KB (3KB zipped) standard library and only includes the classes you use in your project.
+**Haxe JS** relies on a small 8KB (3KB zipped) standard library and includes the classes you use in your project.

 ## Familiar Syntax